thenuwij/agropest-12-yolov8/data/README.md

 ## Class balance

-The training split is mildly imbalanced — `Ants` is the largest class at ~2,200 instances against ~940 for the smallest (`Slugs`):
+The training split is mildly imbalanced. `Ants` is the largest class at ~2,200 instances against ~940 for the smallest (`Slugs`):

 ![Class distribution](../results/figures/01_class_distribution_train.png)